MetanoKid/coding-scars/_drafts/finite-state-machines.md

 Let's assume methods `reachedPoint` and `moveTowards` do what their names imply, performing the necessary calculations that we're skipping so we stay in track.

 Okay, so now the unit can move and stay idle.
-What's next?
+You are on fire. _Who needs to design their systems, anyway?_ What's next?

 ### Moving to target

 Assume our target is an entity in our hypothetical world.
 The resources this unit has to collect and the buildings where those resources can be deposited would be those entities.
-We don't mind if our architecture is component-based or hierarchy-based or whatever the case is.
+We don't mind if our architecture is component-based or hierarchy-based or whatever.
 We're assuming our SCV can `interact` with one of these `Entity`.
-One could then do:
+One could then have:

 {% highlight c++ %}
 void update(float deltaTime)